-Our debt-to-total-capital ratio increased to 101.5% at March 31, 2015 from 99.0% at December 31, 2014 due to the increase in our net borrowings, as noted above.
 We periodically review our capital structure to ensure the appropriate levels of leverage and liquidity.
 We may access the capital markets, as necessary, based on business needs and to take advantage of favorable interest rate environments or other market conditions.
-We also evaluate our debt-to-EBITDA ratios to determine, among other considerations, the appropriate targets for capital expenditures and share repurchases under our share repurchase programs.
-Due to first quarter currency translation adjustments and recent changes to our pension liability, we have a stockholders' deficit as of March 31, 2015.
+We also evaluate our debt-to-capital and debt-to-EBITDA ratios to determine, among other considerations, the appropriate targets for capital expenditures and share repurchases under our share repurchase programs.
+Our debt-to-total-capital ratio decreased to 95.0% at June 30, 2015 from 99.0% at December 31, 2014.

-As of March 31, 2015, our senior credit ratings were Baa3 with a negative outlook, and BBB with a stable outlook, by Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Rating Group ("S&P"), respectively.
+As of June 30, 2015, our senior credit ratings were Baa3 with a negative outlook, and BBB with a stable outlook, by Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Rating Group ("S&P"), respectively.
 The security ratings are not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the assigning rating agency.
 Each rating should be evaluated independently of any other rating.
 Our goal is to maintain investment grade ratings from Moody's and S&P to ensure the capital markets remain available to us.